 The ASPIRE Program provides free ESL and High School Equivalency Classes, as well as Early Childhood and Parenting education for families who have children 0-7 years old.

-ASPIRE (Achieving Success through Parental Involvement, Reading and Education) breaks the cycle of illiteracy and poverty within families by providing comprehensive, integrated literacy services for the entire family.
+The Communities In Schools ASPIRE Family Literacy Program (Achieving Success through Parental Involvement, Reading and Education) provides comprehensive literacy services for the entire family.

 · Evidence-based parenting classes

 · “Parent As Teachers” home visits

 ASPIRE raises literacy levels of adults and children while increasing parents’ ability and confidence in supporting their children’s literacy needs at home and in school.
 School district performance data indicate that ASPIRE children academically outperform their peers even years after having left the program.

 “I feel privileged to be a part of this program, and almost all of my goals have been accomplished.
 In the course of the year I’ve learned many things, for example the importance of reading to my children… In the ASPIRE program, I’m inspired to excel and to believe in myself.
 I have what it takes; I only need the right tools, and it seems I have found them.”
 Maria Tello, ASPIRE parent, GED earner

 The ASPIRE Family Literacy program is supported by Austin Community College, The City Of Austin, Genevieve and Ward Orsinger Foundation, Travis County, and United Way for Greater Austin.

 ASPIRE Family Literacy was the 2018 Impact Austin Education Grant Recipient.